Invest small amounts instead of a lump sum. Start with Rs.500.

 We talk in

-Our happy users stories - easy your finances.
-Learn how sqrrl makes it easy your finances.
+Our happy users stories - simplify your finances.
+Learn how Sqrrl makes it easy for your finances.

 Nice application for people who are seeking for direct mutual funds with great performance.
 Keep it up👍